surban/aggligator/aggligator/README.md

 [Rust]: https://www.rust-lang.org/
 [Tokio]: https://tokio.rs/

-## Features
+## Crate features

-The following crate features are available:
+The following optional crate features are available:

   * `dump` — enables saving of analysis data to disk, mainly useful for debugging connection performance issues; also enables [Serde] support on some data types.

 [Serde]: https://serde.rs/

-## Working with TCP links and examples
+## Working with TCP links, TLS encryption and examples

-Useful utils for working with TCP-based links, a visualizing link monitor and a completely worked out example are provided in the [aggligator-util] crate.
+Useful functions for working with TCP-based links, encryption and authentication using TLS, a visualizing link monitor and a completely worked out example are provided in the **[aggligator-util]** crate.

 [aggligator-util]: https://crates.io/crates/aggligator-util